Best smart ring 2025: Oura Ring 4, Samsung Galaxy Ring, and more

 Could get scratched

 The most well-known smart ring brand until Samsung got in the ring (sorry), the Oura Ring 4 is a superb health tracker.
-It's comprehensive in its coverage of sleep, activity and recovery, and the automatic workout tracking is much improved from the last go-round.
+In our review, we loved its comprehensive coverage of sleep, activity and recovery, and the automatic workout tracking is much improved from the last go-round.

 Sleep is where Oura has always truly shined, and the Oura Ring 4 is no exception.
-It provides information on not just your night's sleep, but restfulness, allowing you to access trends overtime for granular information like deep sleep and bedtime.
+Our reviewer found that you get information on not just your night's sleep, but restfulness, allowing you to access trends overtime for granular information like deep sleep and bedtime.

 The Oura app also saw a redesign to coincide with the 4's release, and it's a fantastic piece of kit.
 It's just a shame it comes with an ongoing subscription, and relies on it for so many features.
 It hampers the value prospect of an otherwise near-perfect smart ring.